An attractive alternative to fossil fuel heating systems, offering lower costs and reduced carbon emissions.

 One of the requirements for a dwelling to qualify for a heat pump system grant is that the dwelling has low heat loss.
 This is to ensure your heat pump system performs well and your electricity bills are not too high.
 You can achieve this by insulating your home and/or by upgrading your windows.
 Note: SEAI also offers grants for home insulation.

-The Better Energy Homes programme offers a €200 grant towards the Technical Assessment of your home, with this grant only payable in conjunction with the heat pump system grant.
+We offer a €200 grant towards the technical assessment of your home, with this grant only payable in conjunction with the heat pump system grant.
 To qualify for this funding you must choose your Technical Advisor from the list of SEAI registered Technical Advisors, and complete the heat pump system and any upgrades required according to the programme rules.

 Please note that uninsulated homes built more than 30 years ago may require substantial and costly upgrades to qualify for a heat pump system grant.